 LVM automatically uses UUIDs to recognize the partitions it uses.
 In this case, no problems should arise.

-This method is not recommended, because aggregates several RPN SAN storage spaces, and does not allow you to make changes afterwards.
+This method is not recommended, because it aggregates several RPN SAN storage spaces, and does not allow you to make changes afterward.

 If you format the device or one of its partitions directly, use the link created by the system in